knuckleswtf/scribe-js/README.md

 ## Installation
+> Note: Scribe for JS is still in beta, but we're on our way to stabilizing things.
+Things may break or change between releases (0.x).
+Thanks for trying it, and feel free to send in any feedback!

-Node.js 10 or higher is required.
+Node.js 12.4.0 or higher is required.

 Supported frameworks:
 - Express